-Dr. O is a International Psychologist, Licensed Professional Counselor, Coach, and Consultant.
-She specializes in the area of systematic trauma, regulating emotional distress, helping individuals reach their personal and professional goals, minority and race-based issues, and nonprofit business development.
+Dr. O holds a Doctoral Degree in International Psychology.
+She is a Licensed Professional Counselor, Coach, and Consultant who specializes in systemic, complex and developmental trauma, regulating emotional distress, helping individuals reach their personal and professional goals, minority and race-based issues, and nonprofit business development.
 Dr. O is passionate about human and civil rights equality and takes a Global approach incorporating a persons’ culture, belief system, and values into individualized services provided.

 Dr. O has traveled the world for leisure and conducting research on diverse populations and topics.
 In addition to international travel, Dr. O enjoys reading, riding her bike, skating, working out, writing and reciting poetry, exploring new resturants, and spending time with her husband and two children.

 Whitney Carrol, APC